When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Is your child looking for laughs?
 I’ve found the right book for them.

 Jack and his friends live in a treehouse.
 They’re the last remaining humans after the Monster Apocalypse, and for them, life is like a video game.
-They battle monsters and run from zombies, all while running the world.
+They battle monsters and run from zombies, all while having fun.

 Product Specs